CadQuery/cadquery/doc/quickstart.rst

    # Render the solid
    show(result)

-Rebuild your model by clicking the Render button.
+Rebuild your model by rerunning the script.
 Your block should look like this:

 .. image:: _static/quickstart/003.png

 The code is pretty compact, let's step through it.

-**Line 4** adds a new parameter, diameter, for the diameter of the hole
+**Line 7** adds a new parameter, diameter, for the diameter of the hole

-**Lines 10-12**, we're adding the hole.
+**Lines 13-15**, we're adding the hole.
 :py:meth:`cadquery.Workplane.faces` selects the top-most face in the Z direction, and then :py:meth:`cadquery.Workplane.workplane` begins a new workplane located on this face.
 The center of this workplane is located at the center of mass of the shape, which in this case is the center of the plate.